New Alresford: Art and tourism

+St John's Church

+The 13th-century church of St John the Baptist was rebuilt in 1898 by Sir Arthur Blomfield in the Norman gothic perpendicular style, except the 14th-century tower, although the top third of the tower is of 16th-century red crenellated parapet brickwork.

 Brandy Mount House

-Brandy Mount House, a Grade II listed building, holds the National Plant Collection of Snowdrops in their grounds.
-The gardens are open to the public during the season.
+Brandy Mount House is a Grade II listed building and is a short distance east of the church.
+In 2012 it was holding a National Plant Collection of snowdrops in its grounds.
+The gardens were open to the public during the season.

+Water Cascade

+The overflow from New Alresford Pond flows down a stepped cascade at Mill Hill, then travels downstream to the river Itchen.

 Itchen Valley brewery

 The Itchen Valley brewery was founded in New Alresford in 1997.

-The brewery produces a range of cask ales and a selection of beers which until early 2006 were bottle conditioned by Gales Brewery.
+The brewery produced a range of cask ales and a selection of beers which until early 2006 were bottle conditioned by Gales Brewery.
+The brewery closed in 2021, a victim of poor trading during Covid.